amobiz/configurable-gulp-recipe-pipe/README.md

 # gulp-ccr-pipe
-Cascading Configurable Gulp Recipe for gulp-chef that pipe stream generated from first sub task to others.
+Pipe stream generated from first child task to others.
+A cascading configurable Gulp recipe for gulp-chef.